 Flood Mitigation Planning

 In 2007, the TWDB was named by the 80th State Legislature as the State agency tasked with coordinating the National Flood Insurance Program (NFIP) within the State.
-The NFIP State Coordinator acts as the liaison between the Federal component of the program and the local communities, with the primary duty to provide guidance and education to the communities to assist in meeting the Federal eligibility requirements for entrance into the NFIP and also assist the communities with maintaining their participating status in the NFIP.
+The NFIP State Coordinator acts as the liaison between the Federal component of the program and the local communities, with the primary duty to provide guidance, outreach and education to the communities to assist in meeting the Federal eligibility requirements for entrance into the NFIP and also assist the communities with maintaining their participating status in the NFIP.

 Do you have questions?
 Please contact Flood Mitigation Planning Staff.